scrumpygeo/flask-blog/localNotes.md

    - we want title/content filled with existing data.
 Also form should say Update Post: pass in legend='Update Post' to the route (& add simlr to new post route: `legend="New Post"`)
    - and modify ceate_post.html to output legend above.
    - and under where we create the form add `form.title.data = post.title` and for content to populate the form

+6. Add links to update and delete route to template (post.html)
+   - for delete confirm use bootstrap modal
+   - create delete_post route
+   -